-recalls one of the most relevant debate in the economic theory, that is the identification of the 'effects of inequality on growth'.
-Second, since growth is required to benefit especially the worst-off, poverty is crucial, that is, "in the basal space of primary goods, Rawlsian Difference Principle demands that the least well-off groups are made as well-off as possible, in terms of an overall index of the holding of primary goods" (Sen 2000).
-In this sense, Rawlsian theory of justice relies, among all, on the capacity of social and economic inequalities to generate growth, which is additionally required to be of the 'pro-poor' kind.
+Drawing from DP, two major implications can be emphasized.
+First, DP recalls one of the most relevant debates in the economic theory, that is the identification of the 'effects of inequality on growth'.
+Second, since growth is required to benefit especially the worst-off, poverty is crucial.
+In this sense, the Rawlsian theory of justice relies, among all, on the capacity of social and economic inequalities to generate growth, which is additionally required to be of the 'pro-poor' kind.

-It turns out that DP concerns the indirect effect of inequality on poverty through growth, that is not the same as the direct effect (e.g., Bourguignon 2005) by which any inequality reducing transfer is inevitably poverty reducing (independently of growth) when the donor is a non-poor whereas the recipient is poor, and vice versa.
-Differently, in Rawlsian view inequalities are good whenever (i) growth enhancing, and (ii) to the greater benefit to the poorest individuals.
+It turns out that DP concerns the indirect effect of inequality on poverty through growth, which is not to be confused with the direct effect (e.g., Bourguignon 2005) by which any inequality reducing transfer is inevitably poverty reducing (independently of growth) when the donor is non-poor whereas the recipient is poor, and vice versa.
+Differently, in the Rawlsian view, inequalities are good whenever they are (i) growth enhancing, and (ii) to the greater benefit to the poorest individuals.